cisagov/dotgov-home/pages/management/management.md

 #### What happens if I do not renew my domain name?

-Failure to submit payment does not result in the deletion of your domain.
+Failure to submit updated contact information does not result in the immediate termination of your domain.
 However, it may be placed in a hold status.
 When a domain name is held, it ceases resolving in DNS, making all services attached to the domain inaccessible by name resolution.

-Your agency will be held financially responsible for all accrued registration fees under [Final Rule 41 CFR Part 102-173.35 and 102-173.40](https://www.ecfr.gov/cgi-bin/text-idx?mc=true&node=pt41.3.102_6173&rgn=div5#se41.3.102_6173_150), and you will not be able to register new domains until your account is up to date.

 If you do not wish to renew, please contact us to [delete your domain]({{ site.baseurl }}/management/#what-happens-if-i-do-not-renew-my-domain-name).